GhouI/cogntive-gauntlet-benchmark/README.md

 The **Cognitive Gauntlet** is a multi-stage AI benchmark that evaluates an LLM's ability to maintain long-horizon planning, manage resource constraints (lives), and solve domain-specific "Grand Challenge" problems simultaneously.

+> [!IMPORTANT]
-This is a fun project, and some of the code may be wrong.
+> This is a fun project, and some of the code may be wrong.

 Unlike static benchmarks (like MMLU or MATH) that test questions in isolation, the Cognitive Gauntlet tests **resilience**: Can the model juggle spatial navigation, rule adherence, and high-level problem solving without suffering from context drift or hallucination?

 ---